Melchiorre Cafà: Biography

 Cafà was born in Vittoriosa, Malta, and given the name Marcello at his baptism on 21 January 1636.
 After his move to Rome in 1658 or shortly after, he was most frequently referred to as Melchior (or Melchiorre) Maltese.
 His brother Lorenzo Gafà was one of the leading architects in Malta.

 Cafà was already an accomplished sculptor when he came to Rome and entered the workshop of Ercole Ferrata, who was not strictly speaking his teacher although he probably helped him refining his technique.
 Despite soon attracting his own commissions, he stayed in close contact with Ferrata and collaborated with him.

 In 1660 Cafà signed his first independent contract with Prince Camillo Pamphilj for the relief of the Martyrdom of Saint Eustace in Sant'Agnese in Agone.
 In 1662 he became a member of the Accademia di San Luca and was even elected its principal in 1667, but declined the honor.
 Reportedly, he was a close friend of the painter Giovanni Battista Gaulli.
-Cafà died on the 4 September 1667 after some material collapsed on him in the foundry of Saint Peter's while he was working on the altar decoration for Saint John's Co-Cathedral in Valletta.
+Cafà died on the 4 September 1667 after some material collapsed on him in the foundry of Saint Peter's while he was working on the altar decoration for St John's Co-Cathedral in Valletta.
 (Note: This was eventually executed decades later and after a new design by Cafà's most distinguished (and according to contemporary sources his only) pupil Giuseppe Mazzuoli.)

 There is no monument or plaque in his honour in his home city of Vittoriosa, Malta.
 However, the Maltese Post Office issued several stamps with Cafà's sculptures as motives.